chilung/NCTU_Adv_DNN_HW4/README.md

   -r ROOT, --root ROOT  the path to the root directory of model checkpoint, such as ./checkpoint -c CHECKPOINT, --checkpoint CHECKPOINT
                         the path to the model checkpoint where the resume training from, such as checkpoint_srresnet_8100.pth.tar</code></pre>
+### Phase 2 - training srgan
+According to the [paper](https://arxiv.org/abs/1609.04802): "SRGAN was trained with 10^5 update iterations at a learning rate of 10^−4 and another 10^5 iterations at a lower rate of 10^−5"
 <pre><code>!python train_srgan.py --help
 usage: train_srgan.py [-h] [-r ROOT] [-c CHECKPOINT] [-s SRRESNET] optional arguments: